QTC-IQAC/NEMAT/README.md

 ### 4.2.
 Plots

-Inside the work path folder, you will find a folder named `plots` which contains $3\cdot e \cdot r$ plots where $e$ is the number of edges and $r$ the number of replicas per edge (i.e.: if we have one edge and 3 replicas, this would mean 9 plots).
+Inside the work path folder, you will find a folder named `plots` which contains $3\cdot e \cdot r$ plots where $e$ is the number of edges and $r$ the number of replicas per edge (i.e., if we have one edge and 3 replicas, this would mean 9 plots).

 These plots, generated using PMX, show the forward and backwards transitions of the alchemical transformation: